Illumina/hap.py/doc/happy.md

 test.metrics.json  test.summary.csv test.extended.csv
 ```

-This example compares an example run of GATK 1.6 on NA12878 agains the Platinum
+This example compares an example run of GATK 1.6 on NA12878 against the Platinum
 Genomes reference dataset (***Note: this is a fairly old version of GATK, so
 don't rely on these particular numbers for competitive comparisons!***).